-for students who graduate by 31 December 2023: candidates will receive details at least 10 days in advance.
+For the candidate evaluation, an examining committee will assess candidates' curricular requirements and the adequacy of their initial preparation through specific interviews.
+These interviews will be conducted remotely on a monthly basis from June to December.
+Candidates will receive instructions on the remote connection at least 10 days before their convocation.
 Interviewees must have filled beforehand any educational gaps through special interviews with faculty members teaching those subjects, who will be appointed by the chair of board.